Why are you running for (want to be on) city council?

 While the 5th Avenue Project currently seem to be in limbo I believe it is only a matter of time until this project happens.
 This area’s need for redevelopment is the one thing almost everyone can agree on.
 The challenge is reaching an agreement on land usage which is now further challenged by the changes in retail and business demand created by the Pandemic.
-This shifts will require rethinking how best to use this land that will likely include greater residential use and hopeful some out of the box thinking for alternative use for some of this land.
+These shifts will require rethinking how best to use this land that will likely include greater residential use and hopeful some out of the box thinking for alternative use for some of this land.

 Should Naperville approve the Nokia Residental development (PUD)?

 This 67 acre lot with its proposed 240 residential units would be the larges residential PUD on the North side of Naperville in years.
 It has the potential of adding 1% to the city’s residential property tax base.
 This property should be incorporated and granted the zoning needed to make development possible.
 I know some people in the area have gotten use to using this land as they pleased but they do not have a right to access this land and showing their appreciation to the current owner by trying to stop development is not what I would call a neighborly thank you.